 Video player to use – This is an advanced setting that you should not have to touch unless you have issues playing video in Fast Video Cataloger.
 The integrated Video Player can use three different Windows APIs to play videos, which the drop-down list allows you to choose from.

 Best – Will try the integrated safe codecs first, then it will do a smart connect with other different video renderers.
-This has the highest chance of playing the video but, if codecs are badly configured on the computer, it can cause the program to crash.
+This has the highest chance of playing the video but if codecs are poorly configured on the computer, it can cause the program to crash.

 Direct – Will only play the video with integrated codecs.
 This is the safest option but might not work for videos requiring some exotic codecs.